mstilkerich/rcmcarddav/doc/devdoc/IMPP.md

   - Google shows the data correctly (no duplicates, all service types shown).
   - Nextcloud shows all data properly, but as expected includes the URI scheme in the displayed messenger handle.
   - Owncloud behaves like nextcloud.
-  - eMClient shows all entries properly, but lists services it does not know of as unkown instead of showing the label.
+  - eMClient shows all entries properly, but lists services it does not know of as unknown instead of showing the label.
-    GaduGadu, MSN and Google Talk are shown as unknown because eMClient uses different URI schems than rcmcarddav, but I preferred the schemes listed at Wikipedia.
+    GaduGadu, MSN and Google Talk are shown as unknown because eMClient uses different URI schemes than rcmcarddav, but I preferred the schemes listed at Wikipedia.